Kokonico/KFCR/README.md

 this should return text that is either "A", alpha, "B", beta, or "S", stable

 to get the version number of the KFCR instance, send a GET request to "url/version/number".

+to get the branch that the chat server is running on, send a GET request to url/version/branch

 this is all to it. good luck ;)